DroneEngage/droneengage_server/wiki/MessagePropagation.md

                                         └─► Child A receives its own message back!
 ```

-With `_origin` check, Child A ignores the bounce-back.
+With `_origin` check and source-child exclusion, Child A does not process its own relayed message again.

 ---